-In this tab, temporary accounts can be managed: add, delete, modify, print information, export the list of accounts.
+Once it is enabled, this module will allow you to manage temporary accounts: add, delete, modify, print information, export the list of accounts.

 This table sets out all information relating to temporary accounts created on the firewall.
 It contains the following columns: